sundaramawasthi/Docker/README.md

 6. Feature
 7. Docker Component
    7.1     Docker Architucture
-                 Key Component of Docker Architucture 7.2     Docker Object
+              Key Component of Docker Architucture
+   7.2     Docker Object
               Different type of docker Object
    7.3     Docker Engine
    7.4     Docker Images
                Type of docker images
   7.5       Docker Container
   7.6       Docker Networking
                 Network Driver
                 Type of network driver

 Introduction
 In a Inial Stage  we  can run  only one application on one server. one server for one application , So , suppose 200 people use the application but when people incease load also increase , and we don't have the way to run multiple application on server.
 Every time for new application we have to  buy a new server .
 Virtual Machine

 Virtual Machine
 So, the one application for one server problem  solved by VMware  by virtual machine .VM machine solve one application on one server problem , Now you can run multiple application on same server . but vm required their own OS.
 Its far better than one application on one server but not so good.

-            Problems
+PROBLEM -
  There is some problem are still there -
 1. The problem comes with Virtual machine is its need there own Os.
 Which is also take some storage and space.
 2. Shift one code one point to another then migration are consuming .
 3. Suppose you built an application and give it to your developer friends to test it , but it not run on their machine , it say some files, or version is mismatch .

-Container -
+CONTAINER -
 A container is a piece of software that package code and all of its software .
 It Contain the software package , data , dependencies and all other staf that required to run a container .
 We also say that Containerization is define form of operating system virtulization through which application run isolated user spaces called Container .
 Container

-Container

-          Benifit of Container -
+BENEFIT OF CONTAINER -
  1. Portability -> A container seperate application from thier host operating system making then portable.

 2. Scability - > A Container application with a service application designe can handle growing workload